sadikovi/spark-netflow/README.md

 ## Building From Source
 This library is built using `sbt`, to build a JAR file simply run `sbt package` from project root.
+To build jars for Scala 2.10.x and 2.11.x run `sbt +package`.

 ## Testing
 Run `sbt test` from project root.